- Gluten is a protein found in certain grains such as wheat, barley, and rye.

 Do I need to avoid oats?

-Oats may contain gluten because they’re often processed in the same factories as wheat.
 It’s best to check with your health care provider to see if you can eat traditional oats or if you need to look for certified gluten-free oats.
 To find out if your favorite brand of oatmeal is gluten-free, check the package each time you purchase them.
 You can also call the company or check the brand’s website.
 Some brands, such as Bob’s Redmill, Glutenfreeda, and GF Harvest make oatmeal that is certified gluten-free.
-When eating out or when in doubt, avoid oats.
+When eating out or when in doubt, avoid oats and oat-containing cereals and breads.

 What foods are safe to enjoy on the gluten–free diet?